apinste/CyberVets_ePortfolio/README.md

 ## Projects

-The [projects](https://github.com/apinste/CyberVets_ePortfolio/projects?type=beta) are divided in 4 categories namely:
+The [Projects](https://github.com/apinste/CyberVets_ePortfolio/projects?type=beta) are divided in 4 categories namely:
 * [Achievements](https://github.com/users/apinste/projects/6) - This is my CyberVets ‘brag board’ that includes the following and more: Leaderboard status, Competitions participated in, Challenges participated in, External presentations and/or publication.
-* [Credentials](https://github.com/users/apinste/projects/5) - I will use this section to record all the credentials that I earn during the CyberVet Program.
+* [Credentials](https://github.com/users/apinste/projects/5) - I will use this section to record all the credentials that I earn during the CMS CyberVets Program.
 I will also include current credentials related to Cybersecurity and leadership.
 * [Civilian Workplace Competencies](https://github.com/users/apinste/projects/7) - CyberVets is unique in that it include soft skills embedded into its core content design and reinforced in specialized seminars.
 Competencies are drawn from the NIST NICE Workforce Competencies.
 Here's where I will document events attended and lessons learned.
 * [Technical Skills](https://github.com/users/apinste/projects/8) - Here are key takeaways from each course.
 More details about Escalate Challenges are posted on the discussions page to allow interaction with others and help me improve my strategies.